MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-client-and-server-support-for-location-based-routing.md

 ## <a name="lync-client-support"></a>Suporte ao cliente do Lync

-A tabela a seguir identifica os clientes com suporte para o roteamento baseado em localização.
+A tabela a seguir identifica os clientes com suporte para roteamento baseado em local.

 <table>